 Natal Mahogany Care Guide

-Native to southern Africa, the Trichilia dregeana or Forest Natal-Mahogany, prefers high levels of moisture, but does not like to be soaking wet.
+Native to southern Africa, the Trichilia dregeana or Forest Natal-Mahogany, prefers high levels of moisture.
 Steady and constant moisture is preferred, making the self-watering planter an ideal container for a small mahogany tree.

 Routine Maintenance: Each compound leaf has pairs of 3-5 leaflets with a terminal leaflet at the end.
 These large, glossy leaves create dense shade in the plant’s native habitat and provide beautiful color and texture in your indoor space.
 As moisture loving plants, these leaves may brown slightly in dry environments.
 You can prevent dry, brittle leaves by watering regularly, placing the plant near a humidifier, or periodically misting the foliage.
 As with any indoor tropical plant, it is a good idea to occasionally dust the leaves by gently wiping the leaves and trunk down with a damp cloth.
 This also can help to inhibit any potential pests.